SkoolNotes/Taproot/2020MATH530/KBe20math530flo14.md

 - Mini quiz, stop yourself after an hour
 - and give your subconscious a chance to think about things
 # #icr Axler2.C
+- Polynomials are vectors
+	- because you can add and scale them and they are kind of nice in general

 ---